 If you or a loved one is involved in a wrong way driving accident, it is important to consult with one of our experienced car accident lawyers to determine if you are entitled to compensation.
 Injuries and fatalities resulting from this type of automobile accident can have a significant impact on a family’s financial health.
 Compensation to cover the cost of medical bills and ongoing therapies can reduce the financial burden caused by a wrong-way driving accident.

-How Can Our Dedicated Lawyers Fight for You?
+How Can Our Dedicated Philadelphia Car Accident Lawyers Fight for You?

 Wrong-way driving accidents often result in catastrophic injuries and death.
 The United States Department of Transportation estimates that wrong-way driving accidents claim 300 to 400 lives each year.
 This type of car accident is the most preventable type of auto accident.
 However, even with a myriad of traffic signs and barriers, wrong-way driving accidents still occur when drivers travel in the wrong direction on local, state, and interstate roads and highways, and count for one percent of annual traffic-related fatalities.

 Our team will work diligently to recover compensation for medical expenses, lost wages, ongoing therapy, prescription medications, and pain and suffering related to the accident.
 Additionally, we will help obtain compensation for funeral costs and the loss of potential income for a death that occurred.

 What are the Other Types of Serious Accidents?